WNC Q1 2026 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Backlog Visibility: Management confirmed that they have complete visibility on the backlog contributing to their Q2 guidance.
+• Backlog Visibility: Management confirmed that they have complete visibility on the backlog contributing to Q2 guidance.